 That first year in Atlanta was a very difficult time in my leadership journey, I was giving way too much energy to people who were in no way invested in my success.
 And my confidence took a hit.

-Moving from trade negotiation to the diplomatic service was an unconventional (and challenging) transition, and in that first year, Nadia put a huge amount of energy into “playing the role” that she assumed was expected of her.
+In that first year of her first experience heading a diplomatic mission abroad, Nadia put a huge amount of energy into “playing the role” that she had been told was expected of her.

 But it didn’t work.
 Pretending to be “3-piece skirt suit Nadia” was exhausting.
-Worst of all, she couldn’t deploy the sense of fun and approachability that had helped her build strong relationships throughout her career.
+Worst of all, she couldn’t deploy the sense of fun and approachability that had helped her build strong relationships throughout her career and had provided her the success as an executive over the past previous years.

-So she reminded herself that she had not been chosen despite her lack of diplomatic experience, but because of the myriad other qualities she brought to the job.
-When she “let herself be herself”, and consciously shifted her energy to people who shared her vision and who were interested in seeing her succeed, things started to improve dramatically.
+So she reminded herself that she had been chosen because of the myriad of unique leadership qualities she brought to being the head of a mission.
+When she “let herself be herself”, and consciously shifted her energy to people who shared her vision and who were interested in seeing the overall mission succeed, things started to improve dramatically.

 2. Clear boundaries are the mark of strong leadership.